-- > Large proportions of the three properties have been disturbed or have been otherwise cleared of indigenous vegetation.
-Approximately 38% of the land area within the Subject Lands (10.32ha of the total 26.75ha land area) is cleared of native vegetation and is considered for this reason to be of minimal ecological value. - > The native vegetation present on the Subject Lands is commensurate with the Cumberland Plain Woodland in the Sydney Basin Bioregion, which is listed as critically endangered under the Biodiversity Conservation Act (BCA) and the Environmental Protection and Biodiversity Conservation Act (EPBC).
-Mapped native vegetation constitutes a total area of 16.53ha on the Subject Lands. - Of the total area of native vegetation, 6.65ha (40%) was assessed as being in Moderate condition and 9.9ha (60%) was assessed as being in Low condition.
-Impacts on the quality of the indigenous vegetation identified on the Subject Lands included: - Loss of native understorey; - Condition of the native trees which, where the communities were assessed as being in low condition, included dead "stags", and trees with significant dieback or evidence of borer attack; and - Lack of connectivity to other remnants of native vegetation in moderate to good condition.
-The Subject Lands are isolated from other vegetation by to the south west, the Sydney Orbital corridor to the west and the I realignment to the south east (currently under construction).
-The mapping at Figure 1-9 also indicates that the vegetation is disconnected from other native vegetation on the remaining boundaries of the Subject Lands.
+- Approximately 38% of the land area within the Subject Lands (10.32ha of the total 26.75ha land area) is completely cleared of native vegetation and is considered for this reason to be of negligible ecological value.
+This land should not have been included in the Environment and Recreation Zone in the SEPP (Western Sydney Aerotropolis) and should not be categorised as Non-Certified in the draft CPCP. - The native vegetation present on the Subject Lands is commensurate with the Cumberland Plain Woodland in the Sydney Basin Bioregion, which is listed as critically endangered under the Biodiversity Conservation Act (BCA) and the Environmental Protection and Biodiversity Conservation Act (EPBC).
+Native vegetation mapped by Cardno in Figure 1-5 constitutes a total area of 16.53ha on the Subject Lands. - Of the total area of native vegetation, 6.65ha (40%) was assessed as being in Moderate condition and 9.9ha (60%) was assessed as being in Low condition.
+Impacts on the quality of the indigenous vegetation identified on the Subject Lands included:

-- > The ecologists' overall opinion is that the cleared land and the land that supports native vegetation that has been assessed as being of low ecological value would have a correspondingly low potential for conservation. - Native vegetation on the Subject Lands that has been assessed as being in Moderate condition is also considered by the ecologists as having a low potential for conservation due to its isolation and lack of connectivity to other tracts of native vegetation in moderate to good condition in the local area.
+- Loss of native understorey; - Condition of the native trees which, where the communities were assessed as being in low condition, included dead "stags", and trees with significant dieback or evidence of borer attack; and - Lack of connectivity to other remnants of native vegetation in moderate to good condition.
+The Subject Lands are isolated from other vegetation by to the south west, the Sydney Orbital corridor to the west and the realignment to the south east (currently under construction).
+The mapping at Figure 1-9 also indicates that the vegetation is disconnected from other native vegetation on the remaining boundaries of the Subject Lands. - The ecologists' overall opinion is that the cleared land and the land that supports native vegetation that has been assessed as being of low ecological value would have a correspondingly low potential for conservation. - Native vegetation on the Subject Lands that has been assessed as being in Moderate condition is also considered by the ecologists as having a low potential for conservation due to its isolation and lack of connectivity to other tracts of native vegetation in moderate to good condition in the local area.

-1.6.2 Urban planning
+1.5.4 Urban planning - land capability